 Without treatment, syphilis can lead to damage throughout your body.
-Syphilis also increases the risk of HIV infection and, for women, can cause problems during pregnancy.
+Syphilis also increases the risk of HIV infection and can cause problems during pregnancy.
 Treatment can help prevent future damage but can't repair or reverse damage that's already occurred.

 Small bumps or tumors

-Called gummas, these bumps can develop on your skin, bones, liver or any other organ in the late stage of syphilis.
+In the late stage of syphilis, bumps (gummas) can develop on the skin, bones, liver or any other organ.
 Gummas usually disappear after treatment with antibiotics.

-Syphilis can cause a number of problems with your nervous system, including:
+Syphilis can cause a number of problems with the nervous system, including: